nmfisher/thermion/README.md

 git lfs pull
 ```

+(these instructions will be updated after the plugin is published to pub.dev).
+> [!NOTE]
-You *do not need to build Filament yourself*.
+> You *do not need to build Filament yourself*.
 The repository is bundled with all necessary headers/static libraries (`windows/lib`, `ios/lib`, `macos/lib` and `linux/lib`) and the Flutter plugin has been configured to link at build time.

-If you want to run the example project to check:
+Run the example project to check:

 ```
 cd example && flutter run -d <macos/windows/Your iPhone/etc>
 ```

-## Add dependency

-Add the plugin as a dependency in the pubspec.yaml for your application:
+To use the plugin in your own project, add the plugin to your pubspec.yaml:

 ```
 name: your_project